nub-nub/AOReloaded/README.md

 - **RMB-drag align** — right-click drag snaps your character to face the camera direction.
 - **Mouse-run** — hold both mouse buttons to run forward with mouse steering.
 Keyboard forward (W) and mouse-run coexist cleanly.

+### Castbars+

+- The cast bar that is usually tiny and locked to the top left of the screen can now be relocated and resized.
+- The cast bar now shows the nano program name rather than just "Nano program".
+- Cast bars exist in a descending stack frame.
+To move the frame, open F10 -> AOReloaded -> enable the preview bars.
+The block that appears can be dragged around.
+When finished, uncheck the preview bars checkbox.

+**NB**: When placing the preview bars, the actual *start position* - i.e., where all bars will appear and stack downwards from - corresponds with the *top bar*.
+This is some deep clientside behaviour that may be improved upon in a later release.
+For now, the bars all move together in a stack.

 ### Autorun+

 - Press autorun key once to start running, press it again to stop.